 Cardio or weights for a six pack ?

 One of the biggest misconceptions among fitness fans is that weight lifting will surely make them massive and aerobics will make you them and light.
 As a result of this misconception people often put cardio in the center of their fitness program and completely abandon the exercises with weights.

-The truth is that weight training will certainly help you reduce the percentage of body fat, while cardio in some cases can actually have a negative impact.
+The truth is that both weight training and cardio will certainly help you reduce a percentage of body fat.
+However too much cardio in some cases can actually have a negative impact on your physique.